junxit/us-congress-bills-110/metadata.md

 - 2007-11-05 — Placed on the Union Calendar, Calendar No. 267.
 - 2007-11-05 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-425.
 - 2007-11-05 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-425.
+- 2007-11-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-11-06 — Considered as unfinished business. (consideration: CR H12799-12800)
+- 2007-11-06 — Considered under suspension of the rules. (consideration: CR H12778-12782)
+- 2007-11-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3495.
+- 2007-11-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-06 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
+- 2007-11-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 8 (Roll no. 1043). (text: CR H12778-12779)
+- 2007-11-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 8 (Roll no. 1043).(text: CR H12778-12779)
+- 2007-11-06 — The title of the measure was amended.
+Agreed to without objection.